vs FishbowlVendor comparison

 • Team collaboration on supplier emails brought into the system per PO.

-• POS-native (Shopify, Square, Toast, Faire, Clover) so consumption is real-time.
+• POS and sales-channel connected (Shopify, Square, Toast, Faire, Clover) so replenishment starts from actual usage signals.

 • Statistical replenishment (SBA forecasting, demand-pattern classification, decay-aware PAR).